As an Amazon Associate Conductscience Inc earns revenue from qualifying purchases

 1.4.
 Actron CP7669 Video Inspection Scope

 Note that before choosing a unit, users should consider three major factors: requirements, specifications, and total costs.
 As explained above, there are three main types of borescopes: rigid, semi-rigid, and flexible units.
 Rigid borescopes that consist of a straight tube provide high-quality views.
-Semi-rigid models, on the other hand, are bendable and are ideal for small spaces, whereas flexible scopes have high mobility allowing users to explore different angels and small cavities.
+Semi-rigid models, on the other hand, are bendable and are ideal for small spaces, whereas flexible scopes have high mobility allowing users to explore different angles and small cavities.
 The size of the unit, materials used, power source, illumination system, camera settings, and consumables are all factors to consider.
 Additionally, when it comes to digital units, prospective buyers should consider the unit’s connectivity and compatibility parameters.